warwickdatascience/subject-examples/python/README.md

 1. Navigate to a subject example notebook (these end in .ipynb) and open it
 2. Click the link at the top of the notebook to open Google Colab
 3. If the notebook fails to load, click the 'raw' to open a plain text view and copy the link near the top that begins `https://colab.research` and ends `.ipynb`
+4. If the notebook requires resources, you will need to find them in the GitHub repository, click 'raw', right-click to save the file locally, and then upload this to Colab.
+This is the same process as described in session eight of the course

 ### Option 2: Running the Notebooks Locally